 The question is, which industry do you want to work in?

 If construction, healthcare, or pharmacy all equally call to you, or if you’re just wondering in which industry a PMP-certified project manager can make the most money, you’ve come to the right place.

 In this article we’ll look at the top five highest-paying job markets for PMP-certified project managers, along with average U.S. salary, a brief overview of the job responsibilities, and a few of the top companies in each sector.

 First, a note on PMP certification

-In the U.S. in 2015, the average project management professional without a PMP certification made $91,000 per year.
-With a PMP certification, the average salary went up to $111,000, an increase of more than 20% (according to a 2015 survey of 9,677 U.S. project managers).
+In the U.S. in 2017, the average project management professional without a PMP certification made $99,070 per year, according to a 2017 survey of 10,937 project managers.